QuantConnect/Lean/readme.md

 ## QuantConnect is Hiring! ##
 Join the team and solve some of the most difficult challenges in quantitative finance.
 If you are passionate about algorithmic trading we'd like to hear from you.
 The below roles are open in our Seattle, WA office.
 When applying, make sure to mention you came through GitHub:

-- [**Developer Advocate**](https://www.indeed.com/viewjob?jk=e5691f056eb5e2c4&q=developer+advocate): How can we educate 80k+ quants at scale?
-Strategize and create video content, documentation, interactive tutorials, and other content to empower the community.

-- [**Quantitative Developer**](https://www.indeed.com/viewjob?t=quantitative+developer&jk=ec111ccc63730500&_ga=2.110607745.587290046.1560181815-1738808679.1551121684): Work daily with a brilliant community of developers, scientists, mathematicians, and traders as you enable them to bring their strategies to life.
+- [**Senior UX Developer**](mailto:jared@quantconnect.com): Collaborate with QuantConnect to develop a world leading online experience for a community of developers from all over the world.

-- [**Quantitative Development Intern**](https://www.indeed.com/cmp/QuantConnect/jobs/Quantitative-Development-Intern-b4b2572decd2e602): If you are a recent or current graduate with a knack for quantitative finance, consider applying for an internship!
+- [**Quantitative Development Intern**](mailto:jared@quantconnect.com): If you are a recent or current graduate with a knack for quantitative finance, consider applying for an internship!

 ## System Overview ##